priyankachaurasiaa/Hyundai_Car_Price_Prediction/README.md

 ## Car-price-regression-Used Hyundai Car Price Prediction

-Welcome to the Hyundai Car Price Prediction project, where we utilize advanced Machine Learning models to predict the prices of used Hyundai cars in the UK.
-Our predictions are based on various influential factors, including the car's model, year, mileage, fuel type, and engine size, all of which significantly impact the prices of used cars.
+With the help of Machine Learning model we have Predicted the used Hyundai car prices in UK including various Influential Factors such as Model, Year, Mileage, Fuel type, Engine Size which significantly impact the prices of used cars

 ## Objectives